Dok4440/dotfiles/README.md

 #### *3. Other keybinds to focus/move windows*
 The default keys to change focus or move windows in i3 are `j`, `k`, `l` and `;`.
 I disabled these in my config since arrow keys are more convenient for me.
 To re-bind these take a look at the default i3 config file at `/etc/i3/config` and copy the required lines to `~/.config/i3/config`.

+#### *4. GRUB theme*
+This is obviously not required, but I use [this theme](https://github.com/AdisonCavani/distro-grub-themes/releases/download/v3.1/arch.tar) for my GRUB installation.
+Also look at the [grub-customizer](https://archlinux.org/packages/community/x86_64/grub-customizer/) package to install this easily.

+#### *5. /etc/ files*
+Files that start with "etc_" in this repository can be savely moved to `/etc/`, they're simple configurations that I wanted to add to the dotfiles.
+Look them through, they're unrelated to the other config files and thus optional.

 ## Keybinds
 |Keybind|Action|Keybind|Action|
 |:---|:---|:---|:---|